pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-rail.md

 	<figcaption class="align-center">The Califronia Zephyr route</figcaption>
 </figure>

-From stunning views of the San Francisco Bay, to the views to higher Sierra Nevada mountains, great desert-scapes of Nevada, interesting rock formations in Utah, running past the mighty Coloardo river and some more gorgeous rock formations.
+From stunning views of the San Francisco Bay, to the views of higher Sierra Nevada mountains, great desert-scapes of Nevada, interesting rock formations in Utah, running past the mighty Coloardo river and some more gorgeous rock formations.
 Its worth every hour you spend travelling on the Zephyr train.
 Here is a short summary of the train journey in pictures.

 **Wating in line to board the Zephyr train at Emeryville, CA. I took the coach class and it's worth the buck.**